Victor Series 1400 Model 322 Electronic Calculator

 Note mid-1969 date code (6922)

-The electronic architecture of the machine is quite conventional, based on a bit-serial arithmetic unit, with a 412 microsecond-delay magnetostrictive delay line operating at 1MHz, serving as a shift register that constantly circulates the content of the working registers through the arithmetic and display subsystems.
-A later revision (implemented sometime in 1969) of the 1400-series calculators replaced the magnetostrictive delay line with two medium-scale 200-bit MOS shift register integrated circuits.
+The electronic architecture of the machine is quite conventional, based on a bit-serial arithmetic unit, with a 412 microsecond-delay magnetostrictive delay line (manufactured under contract to Victor by Andersen Laboratories, Inc., Bloomfield, Connecticut) operating at 1MHz, serving as a shift register that circulates the content of the working registers through the arithmetic and display subsystems.
+A later revision (implemented sometime in 1969) of the 1400-series calculators replaced the delay line with two large-scale 200-bit MOS shift register integrated circuits.
 Why the change from the delay line to IC shift registers was made is unclear.
-It could have been that Victor's delay line supplier (Andersen Laboratories, Inc., in Bloomfield, Connecticut) went out of business, or discontinued the delay line, and another vendor could not be found.
 It could also be that the delay line technology used may been somewhat expensive, with the use of IC memory allowing a cost reduction which could be passed on to the customer.
 Whatever the reason, the switch to solid-state memory added only a little additional lifetime to the 1400-Series.
 In reality, the machine was actually outdated before it was introduced.
 CRT displays were expensive, and could be temperamental compared to Nixie tubes, and the new up-and-coming Vacuum-Fluorescent display technology.
 IC technology was also advancing very quickly, which made it possible to dramatically shrink the size and cost of a full-featured calculator.
 According to old Victor documentation, both models were declared obsolete on January, 20 1971.
 Production of the machines likely ceased shortly after that date, with sales continuing until inventory was depleted.
-Overall, the machine was produced for just under two years.
+Overall, the 1400-series was likely produced for just under two years.
 In early 1971, the retail price quoted for a 14-322 was $995, which, by educated guess, would mean that it sold for something in the neighborhood of $1,295 at introduction.

 Top view of 14-322 chassis